johlym/johnathan-org/src/_posts/2015-05-03-18-resources-for-getting-started-with-wordpress.md

 ### Treehouse

-If you’re a fan of a [track-based development course](https://teamtreehouse.com/tracks/wordpress-development) that covers the whole gamut of WordPress development, Team Treehouse has a course you’ll be interested in.
+If you're a fan of a [track-based development course](https://teamtreehouse.com/tracks/wordpress-development) that covers the whole gamut of WordPress development, Team Treehouse has a course you'll be interested in.
 It covers the basics like going over the Codex, getting a local development environment set up, theming and templating, Bootstrap, customizing the administration panel, and more.
 It really is an all-in-one course.
-Treehouse isn’t free, but for $25/month, you can consume as many courses of their as you like.
+Treehouse isn't free, but for $25/month, you can consume as many courses of their as you like.

 ### WordPress.tv